 Exhibitionism involves the deliberate and unsolicited exposure of the genitals to an unwilling audience.
 It also encompasses engaging in sexually explicit activity in public spaces, including online.

 Incapacitation is a state in which an individual is mentally or physically impaired due to alcohol or drug consumption and cannot understand the nature or extent of the sexual situation.
 Therefore, an incapacitated individual cannot give consent.

 Sex and/or gender discrimination refers to the unequal or unfair treatment of an individual based on sex or gender.
 Yale-NUS does not tolerate any form of discrimination, including but not limited to, discrimination based on sexual orientation, gender identity, and gender expression.
-For more information on College policy in this regard refer to Code of Students Conduct.
+For more information on College policy in this regard refer to Yale-NUS Student Community Standards.

 Intimate partner violence is defined as violence in which a current or former intimate partner uses or threatens physical or sexual violence.
 This violence can also include physical or emotional abuse.